Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Lets see if our answers match:

-- **ID**: A proposal would need a means of quick identification in a pool of other proposals.
+- **ID**: A proposal would require a unique identifier, to distinguish it form others in a pool of proposals.
 - **Title**: A proposal must have a definite name.
 This will be referred to as its title.
-- **Link**: Surely all the information regarding the proposal cannot just be stored in our contract as bytes, no, we would exceeded amount of bytes to publish to consensus.
-Therefore, we would have a link to an external source where a more detailed explanation would be found.
+- **Link**: Surely all the information regarding the proposal cannot just be stored in our contract as bytes, no, we would exceeded amount of bytes that can be published to consensus.
+Therefore, we would have a link to an external source where a more detailed explanation would be found such as github Readme.md or a google doc.
 - **Description**: Okay we can't store overly large amounts of bytes in our contract, but we can have a brief one or two sentence description of the proposal.
+This would enable users to quicly identify proposals they may be interested in finding more information about vis the proposal link.
 - **Owner**: Books have authors and every invention has an inventor, nothings comes by chance, the same applies to proposals.
-- **Deadline**: This is a predefined period set by the origin Deployer for all proposals to handle interaction.
+- **Deadline**: This is a predefined period set by the origin/ Admin Deployer for all proposals to handle interactions.

 With these properties in mind, more questions seem to arise: